 All Directors work on a voluntary basis.
 There are at least six formal meetings of the full board each year.
 There are a small number of other committees that look at particular subjects in more detail and then report back or recommend to the Board.
 These too, tend to meet six times a year.
 Typically, we commit to giving 20 hours (there are always opportunities to give more time) or more a year and to being able to attend meetings in the evening.

 We would love to hear from you if you think you might be interested in finding our more about the role of a governor.
-For more information about the role of a school governor, contact the Board Secretary, Jenny Lowe at email@example.com, or visit the National Governors Association web site – http://www.nga.org.uk
+For more information about the role of a school governor, contact the Clerk on email@example.com, or visit the National Governors Association web site – https://www.nga.org.uk